ManicodeSecurity/Defending-DevOps/labs/2-Containerizing-An-Application/lab.md

 Hint 1: Check out the [OS](https://golang.org/pkg/os) package for Golang

-Hint 2: Use the `-e` flag in your docker run command
+Hint 2: Use the `-e` flag to pass an environment variable into your `docker run` command

+Hint 3: Yes, the answer is commented in the source code

+Hint 4: You will need to run `docker stop` on the first running container before running another one with the same port

 ### Bonus+ : Scan the Dockerfile for vulnerabilities using Clair
 Documentation can be found in the Clair [Github](https://github.com/arminc/clair-scanner) repository: